poVoq/shaarli-plugin-hashover-comments/README.md

 **Alpha version, use at your own risk!**

 Include Hashover-Next (https://github.com/jacobwb/hashover-next) comments into your Shaarli page (permalink view).
-Base on Shaarli Isso plugin, but can run on any server with php, not like Isso which requires Python.
+Based on Shaarli Isso plugin, but can run on any server with php, not like Isso which requires Python.
 Also supports Markdown, which is nice :)

 Due to a php7.1 related bug in Hashover-Next, please use my fork instead: https://github.com/poVoq/hashover-next Thanks at @leem32 for writing this fix.
 See details here: https://github.com/jacobwb/hashover-next/issues/186#issuecomment-337907829